-Yoga is gaining popularity for its role in battling stress, anxiety and depression.
-Time and again, health and wellness coaches and clinicians have been stressing on practicing yoga for a healthy body and mind.
+Yoga is gaining popularity for its role in battling stress, anxiety, and depression.
+Time and again, health and wellness coaches and clinicians have been stressing about practicing yoga for a healthy body and mind.
 But, what is the science behind yoga and stress?

 1. Emotional brain

-This comprises of the amygdala and its connections, medial forebrain structures including the medial prefrontal cortex.
+This comprises the amygdala and its connections, medial forebrain structures including the medial prefrontal cortex.

 2. Logical brain

-It comprises of the dorsolateral prefrontal cortex, other parts of the prefrontal cortex, parts of the cingulate cortex and parts of the hippocampus.
+It comprises the dorsolateral prefrontal cortex, other parts of the prefrontal cortex, parts of the cingulate cortex, and parts of the hippocampus.

-The emotional and logical brain serves the functions of emotion and cognitive function as well as play a key role in stress.
+The emotional and logical brain serves the functions of emotion and cognitive function as well as plays a key role in stress.

 Our emotional brain triggers a stress response via the sympathetic nervous system.
-And, it manifests as an adrenaline rush and increase in cortisol (stress hormone) levels in your circulation.
+And, it manifests as an adrenaline rush and increases in cortisol (stress hormone) levels in your circulation.

 On the other hand, the logical brain tries to shut down this stress response and restrain the emotional brain.
-Stronger the logical brain, lower the stress response.
+The stronger the logical brain, the lower the stress response.
 Once the stress response is turned off, our parasympathetic nervous system signal is activated.

 Yoga is known to stimulate the parasympathetic nervous system, which in turn initiates a cascade of events like blood directed towards endocrine glands and other organs, lowering heartbeat and blood pressure.
 This restores a balanced and calm state of mind after major stress is over.